-1 (b)(6) file with the court, agency, or tribunal before which any matter is pending a copy 2 of the notice given to opposing counsel or to an adverse party; and 3 (b)(7) within ten days after the effective date of disbarment or suspension, file an 4 affidavit with OPC showing complete performance of the foregoing requirements.
-The 5 respondent must keep and maintain for OPC's inspection all records of the steps taken to 6 accomplish the requirements of this rule.
-7 (c) Lien.
-Any attorney's lien for services rendered that are not tainted by reason of disbarment or 8 suspension may not be rendered invalid merely because of the order of discipline.
-9 (d) Other notice .
-If a respondent is suspended for six months or less, the district court may 10 impose conditions similar to those set out in paragraph (b).
-In any public disciplinary matter, the 11 district court may also require the respondent to issue notice to others as it deems necessary to 12 protect the interests of clients or the public.
-13 (e) Compliance .
-Substantial compliance with the provisions of paragraphs (a), (b) and (d) will 14 be a precondition for reinstatement or readmission.
-Willful failure to comply with paragraphs (a), 15 (b) and (d) constitute contempt of court and may be punished as such or by further disciplinary 16 action.
+(b)(6) file with the court, agency, or tribunal before which any matter is pending a copy 1 of the notice given to opposing counsel or to an adverse party; and 2 (b)(7) within ten days after the effective date of disbarment or suspension, file an 3 affidavit with the OPC showing complete performance of the foregoing requirements.
+4 The respondent must keep and maintain for the OPC's inspection all records of the steps 5 taken to accomplish the requirements of this rule.
+6 (c) Lien.
+Any attorney's lien for services rendered that are not tainted by reason of disbarment or 7 suspension may not be rendered invalid merely because of the order of discipline.
+8 9 (d) Other notice.
+If a respondent is suspended for six months or less, the district court may impose conditions similar to those set out in paragraph (b).
+In any public disciplinary matter, the 10 11 district court may also require the respondent to issue notice to others as it deems necessary to protect the interests of clients or the public.
+12 13 (e) Compliance.
+Substantial compliance with the provisions of paragraphs (a), (b) and (d) will be a precondition for reinstatement or readmission.
+Willful failure to comply with paragraphs (a), 14 15 (b) and (d) constitute contempt of court and may be punished as such or by further disciplinary 16 action.

-Rule 14-527.
-Appointment of trustee to protect clients' interest when lawyer disappears, dies, is suspended or disbarred, or is transferred to disability status. (a) Protective appointment of trustee.
-If a lawyer has disappeared or died, or if a respondent has been suspended or disbarred or transferred to disability status, and if there is evidence that the lawyer or respondent has not complied with the provisions of Rule 14-526 and no partner, executor, or other responsible party capable of conducting the lawyer's or respondent's affairs is known to exist, a district judge of the judicial district in which the lawyer or respondent
+- 1 Rule 14-527.
+Appointment of trustee to protect clients' interest when lawyer disappears, - dies, is suspended or disbarred, or is transferred to disability status. - 3 (a) Protective appointment of trustee.
+If a lawyer has disappeared or died, or if a respondent - 4 has been suspended or disbarred or transferred to disability status, and if there is evidence that - 5 the lawyer or respondent has not complied with the provisions of Rule 14-526 and no partner, - 6 executor, or other responsible party capable of conducting the lawyer's or respondent's affairs is - 7 known to exist, a district judge of the judicial district in which the lawyer or respondent - 8 maintained a principal office may, on the OPC's request, appoint a trustee to inventory the - 9 lawyer's or respondent's files, notify the lawyer's or respondent's clients, distribute the files to - the clients, return unearned fees and other funds, and take any additional action the judge - 11 authorizes. - 12 (b) Confidentiality.
+No attorney-client relationship exists between the client and the trustee - except to the extent necessary to maintain and preserve the client's confidentiality.
+The trustee - may not disclose any information contained in the files so inventoried without the consent of the - 15 client to whom such files relate, except as necessary to carry out the court's order making the - 16 appointment.

-- Ribbin to exist, a district judge of the judicial district in which the lawyer of respondent - 8 maintained a principal office may, on the OPC's request, appoint a trustee to inventory the - 9 lawyer's or respondent's files, notify the lawyer's or respondent's clients, distribute the files to - 10 the clients, return unearned fees and other funds, and take any additional action the judge - 11 authorizes. - 12 (b) Confidentiality.
-No attorney-client relationship exists between the client and the trustee - 13 except to the extent necessary to maintain and preserve the client's confidentiality.
-The trustee - 14 may not disclose any information contained in the files so inventoried without the consent of the - 15 client to whom such files relate, except as necessary to carry out the court's order making the - 16 appointment. - 17 (c) Immunity.
-Any person appointed as a trustee has the immunity granted by Rule 14-513. - 18
+17 (c) Immunity.
+Any person appointed as a trustee has the immunity granted by Rule 14-513.

-1 Rule 14-529.
+Rule 14-529.
 Statute of limitations.

-- 2 Proceedings under this article must be commenced within four years of discovering the acts - 3 allegedly constituting a violation of the Rules of Professional Conduct or Licensed Paralegal - 4 Practitioner Rules of Professional Conduct. - 5
+- 2 Proceedings under this article must be commenced within four years of discovering the acts - 3 allegedly constituting a violation of the Rules of Professional Conduct or Licensed Paralegal - 4 Practitioner Rules of Professional Conduct.